fubuki75/fast-pegasus/README.md

                       ...
 ```
 ##### custom output paths
-By default, fastBart creates a `model` folder in the current directory and stores all the models.
+By default, fastPegasus creates a `model` folder in the current directory and stores all the models.
 You can provide a custom path for a folder to store the exported models.
 And to run already `exported models` that are stored in a custom folder path: use `get_onnx_model(onnx_models_path="/path/to/custom/folder/")`

 ```python
 from fastPegasus import export_and_get_onnx_model, get_onnx_model